2015 news archive

 A new program of events called Open Territory will be driven by the Northern Territory Government’s Department of Business in 2016.

-Business Minister Peter Styles said next year’s inaugural Open Territory program will provide Northern Territory businesses, including small to medium enterprises, with new means to enhance their national and international profiles.
+The Minister for Business said next year’s inaugural Open Territory program will provide Northern Territory businesses, including small to medium enterprises, with new means to enhance their national and international profiles.

 China delegation to focus on NT tourism and business opportunities

-Tourism and economic development opportunities will be the focus of a five-day trade mission to China led by Chief Minister Adam Giles.
+Tourism and economic development opportunities will be the focus of a five-day trade mission to China led by the Chief Minister.